Skip to main content

 🕓 Example:

-“Send Event Follow-Up Email” → 1 day after booking end date.
+“Send Event Follow-Up Email” → 1 day after booking end date at 9:00 AM.

 6. After Previous Step Complete

-• The action triggers once the previous step in the workflow is completed.
+• The action triggers once the previous step in the workflow is completed, defaulting to 9:00 AM. in your organization’s configured time zone.

 • Perfect for chained workflows, ensuring one step follows another.